 Learning in Business integrates an inquiry approach with authentic case studies.
 Students become critical observers of business practices by applying an inquiry process in undertaking investigations of business situations.
 They use a variety of technological, communication and analytical tools to comprehend, analyse and interpret business data and information.
-Students evaluate strategies using business criteria that are adaptable and underpinned flexible, by communication, leadership, creativity sophistication of thought.
+Students evaluate strategies using business criteria that are adaptable flexible. and underpinned by leadership. creativitv communication. and sophistication of thought.